 2020 Internal Audit hiring trends and salaries in Singapore's banking and financial services industry

-about 1 month ago by Shalynn Ler / Back to all blogs
+over 1 year ago by Shalynn Ler / Back to all blogs

 2019 IN REVIEW

 2019 had been a relatively stable year for the internal audit function within the financial services sector in this region.
 There had been a few changes at the global Chief Audit Officer level across Citi, Barclays, HSBC, and Aviva, with some impact trickling down to this part of the world.
 Changes were mainly relating to cost and location strategy.
 We also saw virtual banks coming into the picture in this region.
 How this affects the audit function will likely be visible in the next 1 to 2 years as regulators such as MAS and HKMA centre in on this.